Knee Brace for Torn Ligaments: How to Treat MCL, ACL, PCL, and LCL Injury

 The anterior cruciate ligament connects the inside of the top of your tibia, also known as the shinbone, with the bottom of your knee or thigh bone.
 This ligament takes on the task of ensuring your shinbone doesn't slip or slide in front of your thigh bone, hence controlling knee rotation.

-Injury to the ACL can happen as a result of twisting the leg while applying pressure downward.
-You'll experience swelling of the knee as well as some instability that will go away either with physical therapy for ACL tear or a brace for ACL tear.
+Injury to the ACL can occur as a result of twisting the leg while applying downward pressure.
+You'll experience swelling of the knee, as well as some instability, which will typically resolve with physical therapy for an ACL tear or with the use of a brace for an ACL tear.

 PCL (Posterior Cruciate Ligament)

-The next important ligament is PCL or posterior cruciate ligament.
+The next important ligament is the PCL, or the posterior cruciate ligament.
 Known as the strongest and largest intra-articular ligament in the human knee, it connects the bottom of your thigh bone with the top of your lower leg bone.

 It's located inside your knee and is very unlikely to sustain injury.
 Nonetheless, any damage to the posterior cruciate ligament can happen due to extra stretching, which is called an overextended knee.